tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 <a name="2.2.3"></a>**2.2.3 Email Communications**
 You can choose to stop receiving marketing or informational emails from us by clicking the “unsubscribe” link at the bottom of any such email.
 We may from time to time send you certain communications such as regarding your account, the Tidepool App or the Tidepool Platform and you will not be able to opt out of those communications (e.g., communications regarding updates to our Terms of Use or this Privacy Policy).

 ## **3\.
-Information for Clinicians and Researchers**
+Information for Clinicians, Clinics, and Researchers**

 As a Clinician or Researcher, you will be able to create accounts and collect information on behalf of people that you provide care for, or people that are participating in a research study that you are conducting.
 These accounts are called Custodial Accounts.
 You can optionally provide an email address that will cause an account invitation to be sent to an individual, allowing that person to sign up for and claim the Tidepool account, and become a PwD User.
 When you create a Custodial Account, you have control over that account and information at the outset.
 Once the account is claimed by a PwD User, that PwD User takes over control and ownership of the information and account, and you become a member of that PwD User’s Care Team.

-### **Frequently Asked Questions for Clinicians and Researchers**
+### **Frequently Asked Questions for Clinicians, Clinics, and Researchers**

-*   What information does Tidepool collect from Clinicians and Researchers and for what purposes?
+*   What information does Tidepool collect from Clinicians, Clinics, and Researchers and for what purposes?
-*   What choices do Clinicians and Researchers have?
+*   What choices do Clinicians, Clinics, and Researchers have?

-<a name="3.1"></a>**3.1 What information does Tidepool collect from Clinicians and Researchers and for what purposes?**
+<a name="3.1"></a>**3.1 What information does Tidepool collect from Clinicians, Clinics, and Researchers and for what purposes?**

 <a name="3.1.1"></a>**3.1.1 Registration and Contact Information**
 To register for a Tidepool account as a Clinician or Researcher, you must provide an email address and create a password.
 You use your email address and password to log in to the account.
-We also collect other contact information, such as your name, your clinic or institution name, address, phone number, and certain information that does not itself directly identify you, such as your IP address or your role within your organization.
+We also collect other information about you and your Clinic, such as your name, your clinic or institution name, address, phone number, and certain information that does not itself directly identify you, such as your IP address or your role within your organization.
 An IP address is a number assigned to you by your Internet service provider so you can access the Internet.
 Although we do receive IP addresses, we do not use them to identify you personally or disclose them to others.

 We may use this information to: deliver, administer and improve the Tidepool Apps; provide customer service; improve and personalize your experience; better understand your needs and interests; fulfill requests you make; deliver special announcements and updates about the Tidepool Apps; and contact you about any of the above as well as any changes to or notifications regarding your account.